-If you’re wondering how to lose weight in a month and keep it off?
-Well, we’ve got some top-notch resources for you.
+If you’re wondering how to lose weight in a month and keep it off, here are some top-notch resources for you:

 So, you want to know how to lose weight in a month.